Stjubit/TA-jira_issue_input/README.md

 *Please note that checkpoints are only used if you do not specify an `updated` field in your JQL!*

-Of course, you can also just delete and create an input to reindex data!
+Of course, you can also just delete and create a new input to reindex data!

 ## Update Notes